imagingbook/imagej1-plugins-ide-setup/README.md

 - In your IDE, add the JAR file to the Java build path.
 - Restart ImageJ.

+Alternatively, see [this repository](https://github.com/imagingbook/imagingbook-maven-demo-project) for a minimal Maven-based ImageJ setup.

 ## Additional ImageJ resources